2 Benfica players injured when bus hit with rocks - WHIZ News

 Benfica said German midfielder Julian Weigl and Serbian winger Andrija Zivkovic were struck by glass shrapnel when the bus was stoned on the A2 motorway on Thursday.
-The extent of their injuries was not immediately known, but the club said they were taken to Hospital da Luz “as a matter of precaution.”
+They were treated at Hospital da Luz.

+On Friday, both players posted the same photograph of themselves giving the thumbs-up sign.
+In the Instagram photo, there is a bandage covers Zivkovic’s right eye.
+The attackers have not been identified, but the players addressed the likelihood that the culprits are Benfica fans.

+“We are all doing mistakes but there was a line crossed!”
+Weigl wrote in his post.
+“Throwing rocks on a bus without caring if someone gets hurt?
+I know that’s not how the real Benfica fans are!

 The team was returning from the Stadium of Light to its training complex.
 The club condemned the attack as a “criminal stoning” and vowed to work with authorities to identify those responsible.